Colombia | Finca Santa Maria

 Grind Grind Chart

-This round light roast opens with aromas of candied almond and chocolate orange.
-Notes of marzipan, red apple, and a touch of rhubarb accompany green grape acidity in the cup, with honey and oolong tea lingering in the finish.
+This round light roast opens with aromas of candied almond and red apple.
+Notes of cocoa powder, mandarin, and candied almond accompany marmalade acidity in the cup, with lingering aftertastes of eucalyptus and shortbread.

 Producer: Armando Benavides Portilla